Global Health, MS

 - All students will be able to describe the organizations involved within the global health arena and explain their roles, functions, funding sources, organizational structure, and involvement within global health.

 - By the completion of the core global health courses it is expected that all students will be able to demonstrate a sound understanding of the basic skills of a global public health professional including: biostatistics, epidemiology, environmental health, nutrition, and health administration.

-- All students in this program should be able to: (1) research and describe current issues in global health (2) present and discuss these issues in a public forum (3) apply these skills to practice by the completion of the core global health courses.
+- All students in this program should be able to: (1) research and describe current issues in global health; (2) present and discuss these issues in a public forum; and (3) apply these skills to practice by the completion of the core global health courses.

 View the program requirements for Global Health, MS.

 Learn more about graduate admissions.